 The Journal promotes interdisciplinary and interorganizational inquiry, fostering dialogue that transcends industry-specific contexts and explores leadership's role in improving organizational practices and human life.
 Published material in the Journal of Leadership Studies includes research-based and theoretical articles that explicitly address leadership in various social, cultural, and organizational contexts.
 In the broadest sense, submissions should employ social science approaches and epistemologies to leadership inquiry.

 The Journal of Leadership Studies is intended for both practitioners and scholars who are engaged in leadership inquiry and endeavors.
 The audience includes scholars, business leaders, managers, administrators, and other individuals who seek to further their leadership understanding and competence.
 The Journal of Leadership Studies incorporates contributions from business, non-profit organizations, government entities, education and health care.
 However, the emphasis on leadership theory and practice spans the boundaries among these settings to promote discussions that center on human activity and interrelations.
 Accordingly, material in the Journal represents a wide range of methodological approaches and theoretical foundations of leadership.

 Submissions must be original work that has not been previously published or under consideration for publication elsewhere.
 Submissions to the Journal of Leadership Studies must demonstrate focused inquiry intended to forward the conversation regarding leadership study.
 Synoptic and summative articles are not appropriate.
-The JLS uses Scholar One to manage all manuscript submissions as well as ongoing correspondence with authors.
-The JLS Scholar One site is available at http://mc.manuscriptcentral.com/jls-wiley.
-Authors without an account can create one at the above web site.
+The JLS Scholar One site is used to manage all manuscript submissions as well as ongoing correspondence with authors.
+Authors without an account can create one at JLS Scholar One.

 Start a conversation about your future with an enrollment representative today.